-The Board of Directors of The Keep Residents’ Association Ltd (KRA) welcomes you to your new home in The Keep.
+The Keep Residents Association Ltd (KRA) welcomes you to your new home in The Keep.
 We have compiled a few facts for you to make your life easier and to make you feel at home in your new community.
 Whether you have bought your house, or you are renting, we hope that the following is helpful.
-Should you have any suggestions for improving this pack we’d be delighted to hear from you.

 History of The Keep